tytydraco/yessleep/out/I_Started_Getting_Letters_at_My_House_Telling_Me_What_to_Do_I_Shouldnt_Have_Listened.md

 I found the first letter stuck under my doormat when I got home.
 Not slipped in the mail slot or dropped on the porch like when I normally get mail, but jammed under the mat like it was waiting for me.
-The envelope was sealed, and had my name on the front, so at first I assumed it was a that bill I had forgotten about.
+The envelope was sealed, and had my name on the front, so at first I assumed it was a bill I had forgotten about.

 But it wasn't.